youngpark1516/League-of-Legends-meta-analysis/README.md

 The distribution is slightly skewed rightwards, some players earning up to 10k.
 This indicates that there are some cases where a player earns significantly more gold but these instances are relatively rare, likely from obtaining significant kills from early game fights.

 ### Bivariate Analysis

+Further analysis is made to deeper understand the interactions between data with more focus on comparing positions.

 **Bivariate analysis on vision score per position**